Cray-HPE/docs-csm/operations/fm_on_baremetal/Enabling_FM_On_Baremetal_Post_CSM_Upgrade.md

 ## Overview

-* Fabric Manager Nodes (FMNs) can be added only after the CSM upgrade has been completed.
+* Fabric Manager Nodes (`FMNs`) can be added only after the CSM upgrade has been completed.
 * By default, Fabric Manager on baremetal is disabled.
-* This document describes the procedures for providing the base OS image, provisioning storage LUNs, and configuring the necessary networking to support
+* This document describes the procedures for providing the base OS image, provisioning storage LUNs, and configuring the necessary networking to support.
   Fabric Manager on  baremetal following the CSM upgrade.
 * Once enabled, Fabric Manager on baremetal cannot be disabled.